HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf19/newcf196.md

 !!!note
         For new capabilities that are available for HCL DX on-premise deployments, see [What's new in the CF196](https://help.hcltechsw.com/digital-experience/9.5/overview/new_noncf196.html) topic.

-## Design Studio (Beta)

-Design Studio enables content managers and designers to build and style their digital site properties quickly.
-Available for use with DX 9.5 container-based deployments, Design Studio presents a modern, intuitive, and role-based tool aggregating all needed functions to visually assemble, curate, design, and model pages, content, and applications in DX sites.

-!!!note
-        Design Studio is provided for beta evaluation with HCL Digital Experience 9.5 Container Update CF196. **It is not yet supported for use in production deployments**.

-See the [Design Studio (Beta)](https://help.hcltechsw.com/digital-experience/9.5/design_studio/design_studio_overview.html){:target="_blank"}<!-- (../design_studio/design_studio_overview.md) --> topic for more information.

 ## Deploy HCL DX CF196 to container platforms using Helm